Happy Family: Conditions Apply

 Happy Family: Conditions Apply is a 2023 Indian Hindi language comedy family-based television series for Amazon Prime Video.
 The series is directed and produced by Jamnadas Majethia and Aatish Kapadia.
 It stars Ratna Pathak Shah, Raj Babbar, Atul Kulkarni and Ayesha Jhulka.

 At the 2023 Filmfare OTT Awards, Happy Family: Conditions Apply received 4 nominations – Best Comedy Series, Best Actress in a Comedy Series (Pathak Shah), Best Actor in a Comedy Series (Kulkarni) and Best Supporting Actress in a Comedy Series (Das).

 Plot

-Revolving around the lives of four generations of the Dholakias, Happy Family shows how most families are dysfunctional, and are a blend of traditional and modern values.
-The Dholakias are known for their high-spirited personalities and inimitable idiosyncrasies.
-These quirks land them in situations that are hilarious and quirky.
+The series follows four generations of the Dholakia family and depicts differences between traditional and modern values within the family.
+The family members encounter various situations arising from their differing personalities and individual characteristics.